The process of identifying one side of the body as distinct from the other.

 This ability appears to be important for normal recovery from pain.
 The good news is that the brain is plastic and changeable, if given the right training for long enough.
 So with the appropriate tools, a bit of work, patience and persistence, it is possible to improve the ability (speed and accuracy) to discriminate between Left and Right body parts and movements.

 - Is it a left or right?
 When doing these exercises with hands, feet, knees and shoulders your aim will be to determine whether the body part is from the left or the right side.
 For example, is it a left shoulder or a right shoulder?

 - Has it moved to the left or right?
 For all spinal and facial exercises (backs, necks, faces) you want to answer whether the body part has twisted, turned or moved to the left or right.
 For example, is he leaning to the left or right?

-- Some useful tools for training in left/right discrimination are the online Recognise software, Recognise Apps, Recognise Flash Cards and other readily available tools such as magazines (with people pictures), Google images, Facebook photos, photo albums.
+- Some useful tools for training in left/right discrimination are the Recognise Flash Cards, the Recognise App and other readily available tools such as magazines (with people pictures), Google images, Facebook photos and your own photo albums.

 Our broad suggestions for normal responses to a left/right discrimination test are:

 - A speed of 1.6 seconds +/- 0.5 sec appears quite normal for necks and backs.
 Hands and feet are a little slower with an average speed of 2 seconds +/- 0.5 sec.
 Based on these figures we would suggest that around 2 seconds is quite normal for other body parts such as knees and shoulders.

 - Accuracies and response times should be reasonably equal for the left and right.

 - Results should be stable (eg. they don't fade out with stress) and are consistent for at least a week.